-To be a dynamic industry association promoting sustainable development and value add to its members through ensuring sound co-operation between industry, government, society and other relevant role-players.
+"To be a dynamic industry association promoting sustainable development and value add to its members through ensuring sound co-operation between industry, government, society and other relevant role-players."

 Internationally, the sustainability interests and goals of the cement industry are promoted through the World Business Council for Sustainable Development's Cement Sustainability Initiative (WBCSD-CSI).
-Three of our member companies, through their international holding companies, are signatories to this initiative and the ACMP subscribes to the intent of this organisation.
-The WBCSD-CSI commits companies to transparently report performance data for a number of key issues (including employee health and safety, emissions monitoring and reduction and $\mathrm{CO}2$ emissions and climate protection).
+Three of our member companies, through their international holding companies, are signatories to this initiative and the ACMP subscribe to the intent of this organisation.
+The WBCSD-CSI commits companies to transparently report performance data for a number of key issues (including employee health and safety, emissions monitoring and reduction, and CO2 emissions and climate protection).
 The ACMP has similarly recognised the importance of these and other sustainability issues and this report has been based on the international best practice as outlined in the Global Reporting Initiative's G3 Framework.

 Development of skills in the sector as well as examples of corporate social responsibility projects are reflected in this report.
 The report provides a quick overview of the sustainability context of the ACMP, its members and the cement industry, by discussing the association's governance, and the most material sustainability issues identified by its members.
+Further information is available on the ACMP website.

 The reporting challenge for the ACMP in the next 3-5 years is to ensure cooperation amongst companies to establish meaningful, industry wide performance indicators and targets, and explain our positions on the material sustainability risks and opportunities faced by the industry.
 To this end, each member company will need to ensure robust information management systems supported by verifiable data.
-The Association is committed to promoting and supporting sustainability reporting amongst its members to achieving the challenge.
-Key focus areas will include air quality management, waste management, energy, and health and safety.
-All of this will be underpinned through ensuring sound co-operation between industry, government, society and other relevant role-players.
-The ACMP will continue to support government in their endeavours of regulatory reform in line with international standards and best practice.
+The Association is committed to promoting and supporting sustainable reporting amongst its members to achieving the challenge.
+Key focus areas will include air quality management, waste management, energy, health and safety and addressing uncertainties in the current and proposed legislation.
+Mainsteaming climate change response will underpin all our activities.
+All this will be underpinned through ensuring sound co-operation between industry, government, society and other relevant role-players.
+The ACMP will continue to support government in their endeavours to regulatory reform in line with international standards and best practice.